 How To Find Initial Value

-How to Find the Initial Value: A Comprehensive Guide for Various Applications
+How to Find the Initial Value: A practical guide for Various Applications

 What is an Initial Value?

-- The first term in a sequence: For example, in a recursive sequence defined by a formula, the initial value is the first element needed to generate the rest of the sequence.
+• The first term in a sequence: To give you an idea, in a recursive sequence defined by a formula, the initial value is the first element needed to generate the rest of the sequence.

 Methods for Finding Initial Values: